7.2.1 Defining food security

 7.2.2 Influences on food security

-The connection between food and health is complex, and influenced by availability of nutritious food, accessibility and affordability of food, and other socio-economic and health factors.
-Food security therefore plays an important part in nutritious outcomes.
+The connection between food and health is complex, and is influenced by availability of nutritious food, accessibility and affordability of food, and other socio-economic and health factors.
+Food security therefore plays an important part in nutrition outcomes.

 Food security is an outcome of many factors, not just supply